09 Nov Open Event – Ventoux³ Ways – 14th-16th September 2018

 - Transfer time 1h 45 mins

 £850 per person

 - Guides at a ratio of 10 cyclists : 1 guide

 - All food for the 3 days cycling including breakfast x2, lunch x 3, and dinner x 2

-- 1 snack stop on Day 2, 2 x snack stops on day 2 and one on day 3
+- 1 refreshment stop on Day 2, 2 x snack stops on day 2 and one on day 3

-- Post ride snacks on all 3 days
+- Post ride food on all 3 days

 - Return group transfer airport to hotel from Marseille airport